Trees of Graphs as Boundaries of Hyperbolic Groups: Regular trees of graphs

 \section{Regular trees of graphs}

 \seclabel{reg_tree}

 In this section we describe a class of tree systems of punctured graphs which depend uniquely on certain finite collections of defining data (which we call \emph{graphical connecting systems}, see \Defnref{R.1} below).
 We call the limits of such tree systems the \emph{regular trees of graphs}.
-Although we do not justify this fully in the present paper, the regular trees of graphs belong to a larger class of spaces called Markov compacta, described by certain recursive procedures based on some finite collections of data (see \cite{Dranishnikov:cohomol_markov:2007,Pawlik:boundaries_markov_compacta:2015}).
+Although we do not justify this in the present paper (since this is not essential for our results), the regular trees of graphs belong to a larger class of spaces called Markov compacta, which are described by certain recursive procedures based on some finite collections of data (see \cite{Dranishnikov:cohomol_markov:2007,Pawlik:boundaries_markov_compacta:2015,Czapp:constructive:2022}).
 Since, due to the main result from \cite{Pawlik:boundaries_markov_compacta:2015}, Gromov boundaries of hyperbolic groups are all homeomorphic to Markov compacta, the regular trees of graphs are good candidates for spaces that can be potentially realized as Gromov boundaries of some hyperbolic groups.
 Actually, the main goal of the present paper is to characterize those 1-ended hyperbolic groups $G$ whose Gromov boundaries $\bd G$ are (homeomorphic to some) trees of graphs, and to show that these trees of graphs are then regular.

 Recall that in this paper we allow graphs to have multiple edges and loop edges.
 Given a graph $\Gamma$ and its vertex $v$, \emph{the link of $\Gamma$ at $v$}, denoted $\Lk(v)$, is the set of oriented edges of $\Gamma$ issuing from $v$.
-Equivalently, $\Lk(v)$ can be described as the blow-up divisor $P_v$ of the blow-up $|\Gamma|^\#(v)$ at $v$ (as described in Subsection \ssecref{tog_as_inv_lims_of_graphs}).
+Equivalently, $\Lk(v)$ can be described as the blow-up divisor $P_v$ of the blow-up $|\Gamma|^\#(v)$ at $v$ (as described in \Ssecref{tog_as_inv_lims_of_graphs}).